Types of tremors in the hands

 Simple support for hand tremors

 The hand tremor support you’re looking for doesn’t have to be overly complex.
-With the Steadi-3, the aim is straightforward: help your hand work more consistently during daily tasks, reduce the interference of the tremor, and support your independence in meaningful ways — while you continue to work with your healthcare provider on the bigger picture of condition management.
+With the Steadi-3, the aim is to support steadier hand movement during daily tasks, reduce the interference of the tremor, and support your independence in meaningful ways — while you continue to work with your healthcare provider on the bigger picture of condition management.

 Frequently Asked Questions